ShieldedLabs/zebra-crosslink-staging/book/src/overview.md

-# `zebra-crosslink`
+# The `zebra-crosslink` Book

 `zebra-crosslink` is [Shielded Labs](https://shieldedlabs.net)'s implementation of *Zcash Crosslink*, a hybrid PoW/PoS consensus protocol for [Zcash](https://z.cash/).
 Refer to the [Rationale, Scope, and Goals](design/scoping.md) to understand our effort.
+See [our roadmap](https://shieldedlabs.net/roadmap/) for current progress status.

 ## Milestone 4a Workshop

-If you're here to participate in the Milestone 4a Workshop (either during or after the event), please see the [Milestone 4a Workshop](milestone-4a-workshop.md)
+If you're here to participate in the Milestone 4a Workshop (either during or after the event), please see the [Milestone 4a Workshop](milestone-4a-workshop.md).

 ## Prototype Codebase